ginobilinie/caffe3D/README.md

 "Dong Nie, Li Wang, Ehsan Adeli, Cuijing Lao, Weili Lin, Dinggang Shen.
 3D Fully Convolutional Networks for Multi-Modal Isointense Infant Brain Image Segmentation, IEEE Transactions on Cybernetics, 2018." (for details, you can refer to https://github.com/ginobilinie/infantSeg)

+The comiplation have the same requirement with the official caffe.
+And we suggest to use the following environment:

+1. unbuntu 14.04 (or 16.04)

+2. cuda 8.0

+3. cudnn 5.1

+4. After compilation, please refer to https://github.com/ginobilinie/infantSeg for more example about how to use it.

 The following part is directly from the offical caffe readme:

 [![Build Status](https://travis-ci.org/BVLC/caffe.svg?branch=master)](https://travis-ci.org/BVLC/caffe)